amichne/kapture/README.md

 ### Git under the hood
 Kapture is a Kotlin-based Git wrapper that inserts policy, status, and telemetry interceptors in front of the real `git` executable.
-It resolves the genuine Git binary on each invocation, evaluates configurable rules (branch naming, ticket status, etc.), and finally forwards the original command to Git.
+It resolves the genuine Git binary on each commandInvocation, evaluates configurable rules (branch naming, task status, etc.), and finally forwards the original command to Git.

-Kapture provides a robust manner to apply consistent governance regarding ticket management, across entire organizations, without disrupting workflows or adding developer overhead.
+Kapture provides a robust manner to apply consistent governance regarding task management, across entire organizations, without disrupting workflows or adding developer overhead.